 “More than any rock musician, [Bangs] was really a hero to me because of the way he brought rock ’n’ roll alive on the page,” DeRogatis says.

 Worth a Thousand Words

-More than anything, the “in your face” students get him excited about his work.
+The urban atmosphere and the in-the-firled profesors at Columbia remind him of his time at NYU.
+But, more than anything, the “in your face” students get him excited about his work.

 “The energy, enthusiasm, diversity of interest … the fire in the belly that I get any time I’m in front of any class at Columbia just feels like home,” says DeRogatis.
 “It’s a privilege to work with kids who are so eager to get out there.”